-ART BLOG ART BLOG is extremely pleased to announce the opening of "Snowclones" curated by Benjamin King (HKJB) and Rob Nadeau.
-This show is the fifth in a series of exhibitions ART BLOG ART BLOG is presenting at a temporary location in Chelsea, NY on the 11th floor of 508 West 26th St. An opening reception will be held on Thursday, August 4th from 6 - 9pm.
-The exhibition runs through Saturday, August 13th.
-Open hours are Tuesday - Saturday, Noon - 6pm and by appointment.
+ART BLOG ART BLOG is extremely pleased to announce the opening of "Leave it to Beavers" curated by Gina Beavers.
+This show is the first in a two-part series of exhibitions ART BLOG ART BLOG is presenting at Gallery Diet, Miami during the summer of 2012.
+An opening reception will be held on Friday, May 25th from 6 - 9pm.

 ABAB: Who are you?